 From start to finish, the duration of this project was 10 days.
 My role in this project was as a consultant.
-I was hired to design an updated email marketing strategy and plan.
+I was hired to design an updated email marketing strategy and to implement the first iteration of the plan.
 The goal of the project would be to increase sales from email marketing campaigns.
 The client already implements their own campaigns and would like to see an increase in revenue.

 The client manufactures and sells their own prescription eyewear.
 Products consist of eyeglasses, safety glasses, sun glasses, etc. The client is a family-owned and operated business that was founded in 1915.
 The production process is done on-site (manufacturing, packaging, marketing, and sales).
 Products are sold through various retail e-commerce websites.
 The client also has a commercial / wholesale side of the business with its own marketing and sales operation.

 The client does not generate enough revenue through email marketing, but they are not sure how to change their existing email marketing strategy and tactics.
 How might we make it easier for customers to make a purchase?

 A benchmark would be required so that I can measure the success of each modification to determine whether it was an effective modification or not.

 I would need to know how much revenue the client generated over the course of the last few campaigns.
 I would also need to see what the email marketing campaigns looked like.
 I would need to see the: